moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/daily-reports-template.md

   * 2 work days: Thanksgiving Thu, Fri
   * ?
 Work days: Christmas holidays Dec 25 - Jan 1
   * be sure you have enough accrued PTO to cover the required days off

+"MM: forDM: In the new-schedule email, you said There will no longer be a need to write the daily reports or track my hours. will the PTO hours be still effective? if yes, how will i be keeping track of it without tracking my daily hours?

 ## [project/task name] [project/task hours today] hrs